offen/offen/homepage/content/pages/index.md

-Title: Transparent web analytics | offen
+Title: Transparent web analytics for everyone | offen
 description: offen is a free and open source analytics software for websites and web applications that allows respectful handling of data.
 save_as: index.html
 href: /